 DAC Beachcroft is committed to providing equal opportunities for employment and progression to all of its employees and from time to time it will process information relating to ethnic origin, race, nationality, sexual orientation and disability, alongside information relating to gender and age, for the purposes of equal opportunities monitoring.

-As a global employer, DAC Beachcroft will also share employee personal data with other group companies from time to time for the purposes to set out in this Notice.
-In particular, DAC Beachcroft shares employee personal data with other group companies for the purposes of support with employee administration and the management of participation in the employee stock plan and related benefits.
+As we are a global employer, data may be transferred outside of the UK and the European Economic Area ('EEA').
+For example this may be to share your data with other group companies from time to time for the purposes to set out in this Policy.
+In particular, DAC Beachcroft may share your data with other group companies for the purposes of support with employee administration and the management of participation in the employee stock plan and related benefits.

 For unsuccessful candidates:

-WHAT ARE MY RIGHTS IN RELATION TO MY PERSONAL DATA?
+WHAT ARE YOUR RIGHTS IN RELATION TO YOUR DATA?

 You will not be subject to decisions based solely on automated data processing without your prior consent.

-You have a separate right of access to your personal data processed by DAC Beachcroft.
+You have a separate right of access to your data processed by DAC Beachcroft.
 You may be asked for information to confirm your identity and/or assist DAC Beachcroft to locate the data you are seeking as part of DAC Beachcroft's response to your request.
-If you wish to exercise your right of access, please contact our Data Protection Enquiry Team (outlined below in the Notice).
+If you wish to exercise your right of access, please contact our Data Protection Enquiry Team (outlined below).

-Given the location of our European offices, if you are an individual located in the EU you have the right to raise any concerns about how your personal data is being processed with:
+You have the right to raise any concerns or complain about how your data is being processed with: